mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 ### Update imports to match emotion 11

 Grafana uses Emotion library to manage frontend styling.
 We have updated the Emotion package and this can affect your frontend plugin if you have custom styling.
-You only need to update the import statements to get it working in Grafana 8.
+You only need to update the import statements to get it working in Mosaicoo 8.

 ```ts
 // before